khongten001/ONVIF4Delphi/README.md

 - **SetHomePosition:** Users can set a custom home position for the camera, providing flexibility in defining a default reference point.

 **Note:** As of now, only continuous movement (ContinuousMove) is supported.

+The Imaging: functionality in this project is focused on video adjustments

+- **Focus:** supported in continuous and absolute mode.

 # How to Use
 Example Delphi code for using the ONVIF_WSDL project: